 The visa application process starts by addressing the local embassy or consular mission of the Republic of Germany that is open in Australia.
 The application must be made in person and prior to this, the applicant must make an appointment with the German representatives working in Australia.
 It is worth knowing that the German migration law stipulates that only complete applications will be processed; if the person did not submit all the required papers, then he or she should make a new appointment.

-In the case in which the person moving to Germany from Australia relocates here on a long-term basis and travels with pets, please be aware that there are specific rules that pets have to comply with.
+In the case in which the person relocating to Germany from Australia relocates here on a long-term basis and travels with pets, please be aware that there are specific rules that pets have to comply with.
 Germany applies the EU laws regarding this issue and specific health regulations are imposed by the Federal Ministry of Food and Agriculture.

 How can Australians work in Germany?